 Induced representations have seen several applications in chemistry.
 Induced representations of symmetry groups are used in the aforementioned previous work to describe the interplay of symmetry and particular Hamiltonian perturbations \cite{altmann_induced_1977,Ehlers_induced_1979,harter_simple_1977,harter_orbital_1977,harter_bands_1977,harter_frame_1978,Harter_theory_1979,Harter_theory_1981,drake_molecular_2006}.
 Our induced representation is of the \textit{entire} proper-rotation group, acts on the entire admissible state space, and is Hamiltonian-independent.

-Entangled species' states for various symmetric molecules have been studied in pioneering work by Harter, Patterson, and coworkers \cite{harter_simple_1977,harter_orbital_1977,harter_bands_1977,harter_frame_1978,Harter_theory_1979,Harter_theory_1981,drake_molecular_2006}, where entangled momentum basis states are referred to as ``Pauli states'' \cite{Harter_theory_1979}\cite[pg.~622]{biedenharn_angular_2010}.
-These states have not featured as prominently in spectroscopic studies because their degeneracy ``\textit{cannot be split by any higher-order interactions}'' \cite[pg.~92]{Herzberg_electronic_1966}.
-We are not aware of anyone making general statements about intrinsic rotation-spin entanglement in such states.
+\nw{ Entangled isomers' states for various symmetric molecules have been studied in pioneering work by Harter, Patterson, and coworkers \cite{harter_simple_1977,harter_orbital_1977,harter_bands_1977,harter_frame_1978,Harter_theory_1979,Harter_theory_1981,drake_molecular_2006}, where entangled momentum basis states are referred to as ``Pauli states'' \cite{Harter_theory_1979}\cite[pg.~622]{biedenharn_angular_2010}.
+The explicit form of these states is typically not important for spectroscopic studies because their degeneracy ``\textit{cannot be split by any higher-order interactions}'' \cite[pg.~92]{Herzberg_electronic_1966}.
+This may be another reason they have not been investigated further, and we are not aware of general statements about their complete rotation-spin entanglement. }

 \prg{Position states} Molecular position states are mentioned at the initial step of prescriptions for finding admissible momentum states in the aforementioned work (e.g., \cite{harter_frame_1978,drake_molecular_2006}), with a book by Harter \cite{harter_principles_1993} explaining position states for asymmetric and linear molecules in a way that is arguably the closest to our symmetry-centric point of view.